-• Metastases in the liver eliminates surgery
+• Metastases in the liver eliminate surgery

 • Clinical trial of low-dose chemotherapy plus vitamin C